-Aztec finances threaten holiday lighting contest
+Aztec finances threaten holiday contest

 FARMINGTON — The Aztec City Commission will discuss the city's downtown holiday lights contest during a meeting Tuesday night.